Chiazampythonclass/Chiazampythonclass/README.md

-- 👋 Hi, I’m @Chiazampythonclass
+- 👋 Hi, I’m Gift @chiazampythonclass
 - 👀 I’m interested in becoming a better programmer to become proficient in my carreer to become a sys admin
 - 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on projects and security features